 There are approximately 7,000 housing units in Skyway-West Hill.
-Over two-thirds of residents live in detached single-family houses.
+Over two-thirds residents live in detached single-family houses.
 Approximately 27% of the housing units in the community are higher density, including apartments and townhouses.
-These developments are found throughout the subarea, with the majority concentrated along Martin Luther King Jr. Way S, Renton Ave S, and near Skyway Park.
-The blending of commercial and residential uses, when done strategically, can give residents better and more convenient access to shops and services.
+These developments are found throughout the subarea, with the majority concentrated along Martin Luther King Jr. Way S, Renton Ave S, and Skyway Park.
+The blending of commercial residential uses, when done strategically,

+Skyway-West Hill Land Use Strategy Page 23 give residents better and more convenient access to shops and services.
 These areas have capacity for additional growth under existing zoning, and they provide a variety of housing choices.